algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 ## 1. Overview

-> ⚠️ The Sportshield project was commissioned by CORIS Innovation.
+> ⚠️ The Sportshield project was commissioned by **CORIS Innovation**[^1].
 All rights reserved to CORIS Innovation.

-On 11 March 2024, a representative of CORIS Innovation France came to ALGOSUP to ask the students to maintain one of their projects: an anti-theft device for ski equipment.
+On 11 March 2024, a representative of CORIS Innovation France came to **ALGOSUP**[^2] to ask the students to maintain one of their projects: an anti-theft device for ski equipment.

 The students were given an existing code by the company, as well as the hardware.
 The students therefore had to rework the code and implement the customer's requirements.

-The languages used by the students will therefore be C++ for the most part, as well as a few implementations in C using the Arduino integrated development environment.
+The languages used by the students will therefore be mainly [C++](https://en.wikipedia.org/wiki/C%2B%2B), with a few implementations in [C](https://en.wikipedia.org/wiki/C_(programming_language)) using the [Arduino integrated development environment](https://www.arduino.cc/en/software).

 ### 1.1 Project Folder Overview